13 Jan US Economic Forecast – 2019 2020 Predictions

 US Economic Predictions for 2019 to 2024

-Along with booming GDP growth, record low unemployment, wage increases of 3.1%, we’ll soon see the economic boosting effects of import tariffs, tax cuts, and US IP protection.
+Although Democrat media will never report on US economic recovery, booming job growth and economic growth in the heartland show the US is recovering from Free Trade.
+Along with booming 4.2% GDP growth, record low unemployment, rewarding career opportunities in high wage jobs, wage increases of 3.1%, we’ll soon see the real economic boosting effects of import tariffs, tax cuts, and US IP protection.

-The lagging housing market and small business sector should regain their stride once multinationals are forced to build factories in the US (Jan 1st, the 25% import tariff takes effect).
+The lagging housing market and small business sector should regain their stride once multinationals are forced to build factories in the US (Jan 1st, the 25% import tariff took effect.
+No free access for China is expected).
 The coming 10% tax break for the middle class makes 2019 look very good.
-Corporate stock market performance may see some corrections after the current import stampede ends.

 US October Economic Performance